 Florida’s coastal waters, natural harbors and islands have a colorful history of pirates, smugglers and other miscreants.

-Some of the stories are real with firm roots in authentic Florida history, while others are simply yarns born of Florida tourism myth.
+Some of the stories are grounded in authentic Florida history, while others are yarns born of Florida tourism.

 2019 Pirate Festival Calendar

-Warning: Some links automatically launch unexpected pirate music that may not be suitable for the workplace.
+Warning: Some links automatically launch loud pirate music.